CesiumGS/3d-tiles/BUILDING.md

 - Note: If the call does not appear to do anything, neither generate a PDF nor print an error message, make sure you typed `asciidoctor` and not just `asciidoc`

 - Optimizing the resulting PDF:

+  - What should work, but doesn't:
+    - Install Ghostscript
     - On windows, call

       `set GS=C:\Program Files\gs\gs9.56.1\bin\gswin64.exe`
     - Afterwards, call

       `asciidoctor-pdf-optimize --quality screen Specification-1.1.0.pdf`

       (this will overwrite the given file!)

     Afterwards, the links will not work.
 See https://bugs.ghostscript.com/show_bug.cgi?id=699830 and the linked ones.

+  - What worked for me:
+    - Download GhostScript not later than 9.20 from https://github.com/ArtifexSoftware/ghostpdl-downloads/releases/tag/gs920
+      - This is the latest version that did not contain the so-called ""bugfix"" from https://bugs.ghostscript.com/show_bug.cgi?id=699830 that apparently caused more harm than good.

+    - Run this:
+      ```
+      "C:\Program Files\gs\gs9.20\bin\gswin64.exe" ^
+        -dPrinted=false ^
+        -sDEVICE=pdfwrite ^
+        -dCompatibilityLevel=1.4 ^
+        -dPDFSETTINGS=/screen ^
+        -dNOPAUSE ^
+        -dBATCH ^
+        -dDetectDuplicateImages ^
+        -sOutputFile=Specification-1.1.0-compressed.pdf ^
+        Specification-1.1.0.pdf
+      ```
+      This is a Windows .BAT file.
+On Linux, replace the `^` with `\`.

 ---